stellaadedotun/jupytercommitstogit/README.md

 # jupytercommitstogit
-Analysing a really dirty data set Continously in Jupyter Notebook using Python and Versioning it with Git
+Analyzing a really dirty data set Continuously in Jupyter Notebook using Python and Versioning it with Git